Matías Nahuel: Olympiacos

 On 31 August 2018, the last day of the summer transfer window, Olympiacos F.C. signed Nahuel for an undisclosed fee – Villarreal retained a buyback option on the player.
 The following 31 January, after being rarely used, he returned to Spain after agreeing to a six-month loan deal with Deportivo de La Coruña of the second division.

 Tenerife

 On 30 August 2019, Nahuel joined CD Tenerife on a three-year contract.
 On 15 September, after scoring only one goal during the entire 2019–20 campaign, he was loaned to fellow second division side Real Oviedo, for one year.

 Śląsk Wrocław

 On 9 July 2022, Nahuel moved to Ekstraklasa club Śląsk Wrocław, signing a four-year deal.
 On 11 January 2024, he extended his contract until the end of June 2027.

 Maccabi Haifa

 On 18 September 2024, Nahuel moved to Israeli club Maccabi Haifa, signing a four-year deal.

+Loan to Jagiellonia

+On 28 January 2026, Polish club Jagiellonia Białystok announced the signing of Leiva on loan for the remainder of the season.